alihan0/lang-input/README.md

 # Coming Soon

-It was a very nice input, yes, but not enough.
-It's working for now, but I'll need other inputs in the future.
+It was a very good input, yes, but not enough.
+It works for now, but I will need other inputs in the future.

-For this, the feature of adding textarea will be added to the library.
+Adding a textarea to the library has been added, I think it would be nice to add a text editor as well.
+I'm also planning to do a style update. it should have more different options and more customizable.

 Please share any improvements you can think of or fork the project.